MUSIC

 After Matter, Gene produced less music and turned more to writing prose.
 It’s often asked whether Gene still writes music.
 As Gene himself said: “We’ll see.”

-Every few weeks, you’ll find a new song from Gene’s catalog you can listen to and download free.
+Every week, you’ll find a new song from Gene’s catalog you can listen to and download free.

 One week might be a folk song, the next a meditative solo piano piece or a Cheeseweasel deluxe.
 Most are written, produced, and performed by Gene.
 (Apologies to any uncredited musicians.)